OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 Olympus E-410 with 14 - 42mm Kit lens - ISO100, F9.0, 1/250 - Enhanced Raw converted with its analog feel in Workspace.

 Why is the statement "one sensor captures more light" misleading?
 Manufacturers design sensors to saturate when they receive enough light.
-Full-frame and crop sensor lenses are designed to accurately project the reflected light from the subject to an invisible Image Circle covering only the sensor.
+Full-frame and crop sensor lenses are designed to accurately project the reflected light from the subject to an invisible Image Circle covering the sensor.
 The sensor receives a focussed bundle of information that fills (exposes) the camera's sensor.

 The camera's ability to capture a scene is a function of design and NOT size...